ryanRfox/bitshares-core/worker-proposals/core_team-continuing-resoution-2019.md

 Duration and Pay
 ================

-This proposal will last for approximately 31 days, starting from 1st January thru 31st January 2019.
+This proposal will last for 5 weeks, starting from 31st December 2018 thru 3rd February 2019 (five weeks).

 Payments:
 * Invoices from Core Team Members will be submitted to the Coordinator by Monday 12:00 UTC for work